Homomorphisms to 3-manifold groups: Reduction to

-\begin{definition} Let $\Mori$ be set of the fundamental groups of closed, orientable $3$--manifolds.
-Let $\Mirr$ be the set of fundamental groups of closed, orientable and irreducible $3$--manifolds.
-Let $\Mgeo$ be the set of fundamental groups of compact geometric $3$--manifolds with all boundary components tori. \end{definition}

-\begin{lemma} If $\Mori$ is equationally noetherian then so is $\Man$. \end{lemma} \begin{proof} The fundamental group of any compact 3--manifold with boundary is a subgroup (in fact, a retract) of the fundamental group of a closed 3--manifold.
-It is an immediate consequence of \cite[Lemma 3.9]{GH} that a family of groups $\mc{G}$ is equationally noetherian if and only if the family of all subgroups of elements of $\mc{G}$ is equationally noetherian, so it suffices to consider only closed manifolds.

-For each closed 3--manifold $M$, $\pi_1(M)$ has an index at most $2$ subgroup belonging to $\Mori$, so the result follows from Proposition~\ref{prop:fi}. \end{proof}

-Each closed, orientable 3--manifold $M$ has a unique Milnor--Kneser decomposition which induces a free product decomposition of $\pi_1(M)$:

-where each $\pi_1(M_i) \in \Mirr$ (and $F_n$ is a free group of rank $n$).
-The following is thus an immediate consequence of Theorem~\ref{t:free products} \begin{corollary} If $\Mirr$ is equationally noetherian then so is $\Mori$. \end{corollary}

-Consider the case $\Mlsf$ of large Seifert--fibered manifolds with orientable base orbifold.
-We prove some basic results, and also some results we need later.
+Consider the case $\Mlsf$ of fundamental groups of Seifert--fibered manifolds with orientable hyperbolic base orbifold.
 Let $\orb$ be the set of fundamental groups of orientable hyperbolic $2$--orbifolds of finite-type.
 Each $\Gamma \in \Mlsf$ admits a short exact sequence which is a central extension:

 for some $\Gamma_B \in \orb$ (the fundamental group of the base orbifold).
 From this, the following result follows quickly.

 \begin{lemma} Let $L$ be an $\Mlsf$--limit group.
 Then there is a central extension